GuanLab/Brain_Glioma/README.md

 In this competition, we tried out different ways to preprocess data and combine information from different types of data, and thus, we learned a lot in this aspect.
 However, we feel that there is still a room for improvement.
 For example, we observed that most of our error still hails from a select group of patients.
 Altogether, our proposed model demonstrated its potential and scope in segmenting multi-modalities of brain tumor and it can be of immediate use to neuro-oncologists or radiologists, improving the diagnosis of brain tumor in terms of not only speed but also accuracy.

-UPDATE (August 28): the code is now available on GitHub: [https://github.com/317070/kaggle-heart](https://github.com/317070/kaggle-heart)
+Github: The code is now available on GitHub: [https://github.com/GuanLab/Brain_Glioma](https://github.com/GuanLab/Brain_Glioma)